-There are a few common reasons a hen can become egg bound - one is that the egg is just too big for the pelvis, another possibility is there is not enough calcium in the diet (calcium is required for muscle retraction), another possibility is that she might be too weak from some other condition (or too fat) which could be nutrition or illness related, and sometimes she may be dehydrated and the part which moves around the egg as it is laid is too dry and stuck to it preventing it from getting out.
+here are a few common reasons a hen can become egg bound – one reason for egg binding is that the egg is simply just too big for the pelvis, another possibility is there is not enough calcium in the diet (calcium is required for muscle retraction), another possibility is that she might be too weak from some other condition (or too fat) which could be nutrition or illness related, and sometimes she may be dehydrated and the part which moves around the egg as it is laid is too dry and stuck to it preventing it from getting out.

 Signs that you may have a chicken that is egg bound could be repeated visits to the nest and/or trying to lay an egg for hours and becoming distressed.
 Later on she may become lethargic and ‘droopy’.
 If you have noticed your hen acting strangely in this way (you may even get alerted to it by one of her coop mates who has raised the alarm) you can check for egg bound by looking at, and massaging around her bottom area for an egg shaped lump.